Generic programming: In object-oriented languages

 The C++ template construct used above is widely cited as the genericity construct that popularized the notion among programmers and language designers and supports many generic programming idioms.
-The D programming language also offers fully generic-capable templates based on the C++ precedent but with a simplified syntax.
-The Java programming language has provided genericity facilities syntactically based on C++'s since the introduction of J2SE 5.0.
+The D language also offers fully generic-capable templates based on the C++ precedent but with a simplified syntax.
+The Java language has provided genericity facilities syntactically based on C++'s since the introduction of Java Platform, Standard Edition (J2SE) 5.0.

-C# 2.0, Oxygene 1.5 (also known as Chrome) and Visual Basic .NET 2005 have constructs that take advantage of the support for generics present in the Microsoft .NET Framework since version 2.0.
+C# 2.0, Oxygene 1.5 (formerly Chrome) and Visual Basic (.NET) 2005 have constructs that exploit the support for generics present in Microsoft .NET Framework since version 2.0.

 Generics in Ada

 Ada has had generics since it was first designed in 1977–1980.
 The standard library uses generics to provide many services.
-Ada 2005 adds a comprehensive generic container library to the standard library, which was inspired by C++'s standard template library.
+Ada 2005 adds a comprehensive generic container library to the standard library, which was inspired by C++'s Standard Template Library.

 A generic unit is a package or a subprogram that takes one or more generic formal parameters.

 A generic formal parameter is a value, a variable, a constant, a type, a subprogram, or even an instance of another, designated, generic unit.
 For generic formal types, the syntax distinguishes between discrete, floating-point, fixed-point, access (pointer) types, etc. Some formal parameters can have default values.

 To instantiate a generic unit, the programmer passes actual parameters for each formal.
 The generic instance then behaves just like any other unit.
 It is possible to instantiate generic units at run-time, for example inside a loop.